Emmanuel Bonami

 Emmanuel Bonami is a French actor in numerous films and television series, and an art director in video games.
-He is also known as a voice actor for dubbing in French characters in movies and video games, most notably for his role as Solid Snake in Metal Gear Solid.
+He is also known as a voice actor for dubbing in French characters in films and video games, most notably for his role as Solid Snake in Metal Gear Solid.

 Early life

-Bonami was living in London prior to his first dubbings, but also in Turkey, and Ukraine in his life.
+Bonami was living in London prior to his first dubbings.
+He has also lived in Turkey and Ukraine.

 Career

 Voice actor and Metal Gear Solid (1997–2004)

 Bonami's earliest participation as a voice actor was in 1997's Ghost in the Shell for its French dubbing.
 As one of his friend was working on the European localization of Metal Gear Solid with Konami, Bonami went in time to participate in the French dub of the titular game in Summer 1998.
 At the time of the recording, there were no English dub produced yet, and went on working with the Japanese version of the game along with one of Konami's Japanese project manager.
 Though the franchise did not receive dubs in other languages since Metal Gear Solid 2: Sons of Liberty, Bonami would unofficially dub Snake occasionally, such as the introduction scenes of Metal Gear Solid 4: Guns of the Patriots, and Metal Gear Solid V: The Phantom Pain as Venom Snake.
 After participating in this project, he would continue working as a voice actor for dubbing video games characters, such as Half-Life 2: Episode Two with Father Grigori in 2007, and Tom Clancy's Splinter Cell: Conviction in 2010.